 The most distinct fact that jumps out at me is that 12 years ago I knew more about training than I do now.
 Well, at least I thought I did.
 What I realise now is that, even though I have many years under my belt, I am still learning and perfecting many of the simplest exercises.
 Now, that doesn't mean I am weak - I have squatted almost double body weight and can easily clean and jerk more than my body weight - what it does mean, however, is that there is much more to a strong back squat than what we learned during our Personal Training course.

 For example, we learned that the knees shouldn't pass the toes and you should squat to parallel.
 Both of these are wrong.
 The knees should move forward of the toes and you should squat as deep as physically possible - just look at any Olympic weightlifter.

 Herein lies the issue.
 As a naive gym newbie, you tend to trust what is written in the pages of "Men's Healthy Fitness" or whatever glossy mag you can find in your local supermarket.
 You also tend to listen to whatever gym-bro who has the best physique recommends.
 This is a recipe for failure or injury.
-Take the time to learn how to move properly and look beyond the covers of those flashy fitness magazines (the kind that are more advert than content).
+Take the time to learn how to move properly and look beyond the covers of those flashy fitness magazines (the kinds that are more advert than content).

 The best coaches and trainers in the world aren't on Instagram.
 They aren't contributing to commercial fitness magazines.
 They don't have mega-popular Youtube channels.
 They are busy training world-class athletes.
 They do, however, have books and some lesser-viewed videos you can find online.
 So, if you really need to follow some great advice, look to highly-qualified personal trainers, and bury your head in books and videos written by the likes of Dan John, Pavel Tsatsouline, Mark Rippetoe, Tommy Kono, Yuri Verkhoshansky and even Arnold Schwarzenegger.